 Where the PRD fits in the product management process

 Looking across the product management process, writing the PRD is the main activity in the definition step.

 The trigger for starting to write a PRD is that it becomes relevant to properly define what it would mean to pursue a solution further.
 The process is not entirely linear, but feature definition is typically preceded by feature prioritization, which is in turn driven by a combination of work across strategy (where goals are often expressed using OKRs), discovery (where it is really helpful to work with Opportunity Solution Trees), and ideation (where it can make sense to filter the inflow of ideas using something like RICE).

-After a feature is properly defined, the next step is to refine the feature further in collaboration with team and stakeholders, and potentially do further solution discovery with users.
+After a feature is properly defined, the next step is to refine the feature further in collaboration with team and stakeholders, and potentially do further solution discovery and validation with users.

 How to work with PRD-writing